 - The neighborhood supports the control of English ivy, lesser celandine, kudzu, Japanese knotweed, and other invasive plants.
-Neighbors should work with the county, in alignment with programs such as Tree Stewards and Arlington Regional Master Naturalists, to sustain invasive plant control in Lubber Run Park and extend it to Glencarlyn Park, for example in the resource protection areas at the confluence of Lubber Run with Four Mile Run and along Arlington Forest Branch. - The county should work with Dominion Energy and NOVA Parks to remove invasive species and establish native prairie and wetland vegetation, as appropriate, throughout the Bluemont/Glencarlyn Park corridor along the W&OD Trail. - 11 Other?
+Neighbors should work with the county, in alignment with programs such as Tree Stewards and Arlington Regional Master Naturalists, to sustain invasive plant control in Lubber Run Park and extend it to Glencarlyn Park, for example in the resource protection areas at the confluence of Lubber Run with Four Mile Run and along Arlington Forest Branch. - The county should work with Dominion Energy and NOVA Parks to remove invasive species and establish native prairie and wetland vegetation throughout the entire Bluemont/Glencarlyn Park corridor along the W&OD Trail.